zouhairm/zouhairm.github.io/projects/_posts/2010-05-01-ScaledSwift.markdown

 ---
-layout: default
+layout: proj
-img: Swift_XFLR.png
+author: zouhair
-category: projects
+image: projects/Swift_XFLR.png
 title: Electric Swift UAV
 venue: Stanford & NASA, 2010
-authors: In Collaboration with C. Ippolito
+contributors: In Collaboration with C. Ippolito
 description: |
   The Swift UAV is a foot-launched tailless sailplane that was converted to an electric UAV.
   This project was going to be my original PhD Thesis: building a sub-scale version of the aircraft in order to understand effects of scaling on the aerodynamic performance and dynamic response of sub-scale models.<br>